Sumitkevlani/DocAssist-AI/README.md

 ## Overview

-PDF-QA-RAG is an advanced question-answering system that leverages the Retrieval-Augmented Generation (RAG) architecture.
+DocAssist AI is an advanced question-answering system that leverages the Retrieval-Augmented Generation (RAG) architecture.
 It takes PDF documents as input, extracts information using BERT for embeddings, stores these embeddings using FAISS, and utilizes BERT-for-QA to generate accurate answers to user queries based on the content of the PDF.

 ## Key Features
 ### PDF Processing: